Race Appraisal Services, LLC can help you remove your Private Mortgage Insurance

-During the recent mortgage upturn of the last decade, it became widespread to see lenders requiring down payments of 10, 5 or often 0 percent.
-A lender is able to handle the increased risk of the minimal down payment with Private Mortgage Insurance or PMI.
-PMI guards the lender in the event a borrower defaults on the loan and the market price of the property is lower than the loan balance.
+During the recent mortgage boom of the last decade, it was widespread to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
+A lender is able to manage the increased risk of the low down payment with Private Mortgage Insurance or PMI.
+This supplemental policy protects the lender if a borrower is unable to pay on the loan and the value of the home is less than the balance of the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.